🎉 Black Friday Sale! Save 30% when you subscribe today.

 -) { $model in

-+.navigationDestination(item: self.$model.destination.record) { model in
++.navigationDestination(item: $model.destination.record) { model in

 RecordMeetingView(model: model)